Adam Peak from the trailhead

 Lodging is available in Winnemucca, 15 miles west of Golconda.

-RouteFrom our trailhead to the summit, there is a very direct way but it is steep.
-We elected to go up a less steep slope to the ridgeline and then work our way to the south.
+On our visit, we elected to go up a less steep slope to the ridgeline and then work our way to the south.
 Ken Jones has a GPX track of our efforts HERE.
-We couldn't tell if the ridge to the summit went so we bypassed the ridge by heading over onto the west side and although we had to deal with loose talus and several ups and downs, this way worked fine for us.
-We decided to go a different way back to our vehicle, which we could see from the summit and descended the steep but much more direct slope back to where we had parked.
+We couldn't tell if the ridge to the summit went so we bypassed the ridge by heading over onto the west side and although we had to deal with loose talus and several ups and downs, this way worked fine for us but if we had it to do over again, we would gone up what we used for our descent as I will now mention.
+We decided to go almost directly back to our vehicle, which we could see from the summit and descended the steep but much more direct slope back to where we had parked.
+The footing was good despite its steepness and it would definitely be the way we would go if, as mentioned, we had this one to do over again.
 Once again, see Ken Jones GPX track for the way we went up and down.

 Here is a listing of those that we found had signed the register and the years: